 A traditional boat trip usually means ending up at an alpine lake, navigating waves or rapids, or perhaps paddling to a secluded beach.
-But our destination on this day was decidedly different, and something that one can only find in a place as special as France’s Loire Valley.
+But our destination on this day was decidedly different, and something that one can only find in a place as special as the Loire Valley in France.
 We were heading straight towards a castle.
-And not just any castle—one built right over the water.
+And not just any castle—Château de Chenonceau, which is built right over the water.

-After setting off from the Canoe Company headquarters located near tiny Civray-de-Touraine, it was an easy paddle to Château de Chenonceau, which is one of the most visited castles in all of France.
+After setting off from the Canoe Company headquarters located near tiny Civray-de-Touraine, it was an easy paddle to Le Chateau de Chenonceau, which is one of the most visited castles of the Loire Valley.
 En route, we marvelled at the tranquility of our surroundings, spotted tiny kingfisher birds zipping just above the water’s surface and soaked up the sunshine.
 It wasn’t long before the castle came into view, the scene even more majestic than one could hope for.

 From our low vantage point, we were able to appreciate the symmetry of the archways jutting out of the water, which are in fact the foundation of the Château de Chenonceau.
 The rest of the renaissance-inspired architecture rose up above, creating a picture-perfect scene much to the delight of visitors gathering on both sides of the riverbank, cameras at the ready.

-It would have been easy to dock our canoes along the bank and hop out to explore the estate on foot, but we had another, more French plan in mind.
+It would have been easy to dock our canoes along the bank and hop out to explore the estate on foot, as most do when touring castles in the Loire Valley.
+But we had another, more French plan in mind.
 After angling the bobbing boats to face the château, we sat back in our seats and grinned as we popped open a bottle of sweet rose—it was almost noon, after all.

 We lazily allowed the slow tide to drift us back through the archways, and after downing both bottles of wine (being sure to raise a glass to the envious crowds waving at us, natch) it was eventually time to bid au revior to Château de Chenonceau and head back down the river.